Swollen Eyes In Children: Causes, Homecare Tips & Treatment

 5. Stye

 A stye, also known as a hordeolum, is a painful, red lump under the eyelid.
 A staphylococcal bacterial infection usually causes these small lumps (4).
 It may appear swollen and often causes itching.
-Stye may look like a pimple and is usually due to infection in the glands along the eyelid.
+Stye in children may look like a pimple and is usually due to infection in the glands along the eyelid.

 Image: Shutterstock